Why Your Partner May Be Like Your Parent

 “On the surface, my wife and my mother have nothing in common.
 My wife is petite and blonde, well-educated, polished, and sophisticated; my brunette and big-boned mother is none of those things.
 But they both criticize me constantly.
 Nothing I ever did was good enough for my mother because my older brother was perfect.
 My wife rules the roost with a dissatisfied look on her face which is depressing and familiar.”

-A body of psychological research reveals that our earliest relationships, especially with our mother, not only influence how we are able to connect to others as adults—in romantic and other contexts—but also create internalized scripts or working models of how relationships work.
+A body of psychological research suggests that our earliest relationships, especially with our mother, not only can influence how we are able to connect to others as adults—in romantic and other contexts—but also create internalized scripts or working models of how relationships work.

-Briefly, securely attached children, with loving and consistently attuned mothers grow up to be adults who see themselves positively, are comfortable seeking out close relationships and depending on others, and don’t worry about being alone or being rejected.
-Insecurely attached children of inconsistently attentive and attuned mothers develop anxious or ambivalent attachments, while those who have neglectful or hostile mothers are avoidantly attached.
+Briefly, securely attached children, with loving and consistently attuned mothers, may grow up to be adults who see themselves positively, are comfortable seeking out close relationships and depending on others, and don’t worry about being alone or being rejected.
+Insecurely attached children of inconsistently attentive and attuned mothers may develop anxious or ambivalent attachments, while those who have neglectful or hostile mothers may be avoidantly attached.

 A study by Glenn Geher suggests that we do tend to choose a romantic partner who is similar to our opposite-sex parent.
 In his research, he not only asked participants to self-report on how their romantic partners were like their opposite-sex parents across various categories—he actually interviewed the parents as well.
-The shared characteristics he discovered between his subjects' partners and their opposite-sex parents were robust, and not merely coincidental.
-Needless to say, when romantic partners were like parents in good ways, relationship satisfaction was high; when the similarities were related to negative characteristics, however, relationship satisfaction was low.
+The shared characteristics he discovered between his subjects' partners and their opposite-sex parents were robust.
+Needless to say, when romantic partners were like parents in good ways, relationship satisfaction was relatively high; when the similarities were related to negative characteristics, however, relationship satisfaction was relatively low.

 When we meet someone new, it’s not just our unconscious models that are in the room or at the bar; there are conscious assessments, too.
 So the question remains: How do we end up marrying Mom if she’s been critical, unavailable or unloving?
 That’s exactly what Claudia Chloe Brumbaugh and R. Chris Fraley asked: How do insecurely attached people attract mates?
 After all, we all want a securely attached partner—one who’s emotionally available, loving, supportive, dependable—not an insecure or clingy one, or someone who’s detached and uncommunicative.
 How do we get roped in?

 The researchers suggested that what happens is a combination of misreading by one partner and a fair amount of strategizing and even dissembling by the insecure partner.
-They point out that anxiously attached people may seem fascinating at first—their preoccupation with themselves may easily be confused with self-disclosure and openness, which facilitates a sense of connection.
+They point out that anxiously attached people may seem fascinating at first—their preoccupation may easily be confused with self-disclosure and openness, which facilitates a sense of connection.
 Similarly, an avoidant person may come across as independent and strong.
 In a series of experiments, the team discovered that avoidants—despite the fact that they don’t want emotional connection—actually made lots of eye contact and used touch more than securely attached people to seem more appealing in a dating situation.
-Avoidants use humor in dating situations to create a sense of sharing and detract from their essential aloofness.
-Although the researchers didn’t use Bartholomew’s distinction between fearful and dismissing avoidant types, it’s clear that the fearful avoidant—who both wants and fears emotional connection—would be the hardest to read and identify.
-Eventually, though, the leopard will show his spots.
+Avoidants appear to use humor in dating situations to create a sense of sharing and detract from their essential aloofness.

-Our working models of relationships not only shape how we act but how we remember acting—they actually skew our recall, Jeffry A. Simpson and his colleagues discovered, which makes it even harder to get along when the working models of two romantic partners are different.
+Our working models of relationships may not only shape how we act but also how we remember acting—they actually skew our recall, Jeffry A. Simpson and his colleagues discovered, which could make it even harder to get along when the working models of two romantic partners are different.
 After measuring the attachment orientation of each individual, Simpson's team had each member of the couple identify a significant conflict in the relationship and, choosing one from each list, had the couple engage in a conflict-resolution discussion which was then videotaped.
 Right after the discussion, each person rated how supportive or emotionally distant he or she had been.
 They were then asked the same question one week later.
-What the researchers found was that the more distress there was in the conflict discussion, the more activated the individual’s working models became: Anxious people rated themselves as being supportive when they remembered the discussion than they did initially; avoidant people reported themselves as being more emotionally distant as well.
-What individuals respond to in relationships is not what they actually said or did during an interaction with their partner," the researchers surmised.
-"Rather, what they respond to is memories of the interaction filtered through their working models.”
+What the researchers found was that the more distress there was in the conflict discussion, the more activated the individual’s working model seemed to become: For example, avoidant people, if they were relatively distressed during the discussion, rated themselves as being less supportive when they remembered the discussion than they had said they were initially.
+What people respond to in relationships, the researchers surmised, is "memories of the interaction filtered through their working models.”